Briggs-Detroiter

-The Briggs-Detroiter (or more often, just the Detroiter) was an automobile manufactured in Detroit, Michigan, by the Briggs-Detroiter Motor Car Company from 1912 to 1917.
+The Briggs-Detroiter (or more commonly, just Detroiter) was an American automobile manufactured in Detroit, Michigan, by the Briggs-Detroiter Motor Car Company from 1912 to 1917.
 It was planned to be a bigger and better version of the Brush Runabout.

-The Detroiter was a popular model, and many vehicles were sold.
-The early models were built with a 32 hp, L-head engine.
-A five-seater touring car was sold in 1915, and had a V-8 engine of 3.3L capacity, and sold for $1,295.
+Early models were built with a 32 hp L-head engine.
+A five-seater touring car was sold in 1915 for $1,295 and featured a V8 engine of 3.3L capacity.
 The car had radiators with curved cross-sections.